quantopian/zipline/docs/source/install.rst

 <https://docs.python-guide.org/en/latest/dev/virtualenvs/>`_.

-For now I support only installation through git.
+For now I support only installation through github.
 You could do that in one of these ways:

 Installnig with git clone
 --------------------------